ojudz08/ojudz08/README.md

 ### Hi there!
-I'm Ojelle Rogero or simply call me Oj! 👋
+I'm Ojelle Rogero 👋

+## I'm a python programmer and love to automate processes!

+Hey!
+My name is Oj and I've been a python programmer for almost 2 years.

 <!--
 **ojudz08/ojudz08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.